Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Historical Context and Sample Complexity

 \subsection{Connection to Range Spaces}

-The above discussion proclaimed that the Dvoretsky \etal~\cite{DKW56} sample complexity result was remarkable; this was in the context of the following connection to range spaces, which were mostly formalized and studied much later.
-These will provide a natural way to think about the generalization of KS to higher dimensions, and also justify our one-quadrant formulation.
+The above discussion proclaimed that the Dvoretzky \etal~\cite{DKW56} sample complexity result was remarkable.
+We next explain why, by showing it is part of a more general phenomenon via the following connection to range spaces, which were mostly formalized and studied much later.
+These will provide a natural way to think about the generalization of KS to higher dimensions and also justify our one-quadrant formulation.

-Consider the $d=1$ case, and with a fixed value $t \in \R$.
+Consider the $d=1$ case and with a fixed value $t \in \R$.
 We are interested to bound

 For each observation $p_i \in P$ we can form a binary random variable $X_i \in \{0,1\}$ that is $1$ iff $p_i \leq t$.
 If we draw $P \sim \mu$, the probability that $X_i = 1$ is exactly $\int_{x = -\infty}^t \mu(x) \dir x$.
-So we can apply a Chernoff bound on the average of these random variables, to determine its accuracy as measured by \eqref{eq:KS-Chernoff}, as at most $\alpha$ with probability $2 \exp(-2 \alpha^2 n)$.
-This looks like the Dvoretsky \etal~\cite{DKW56} bound, yet that bound holds for all values of $t$ simultaneously.
+So we can apply a Chernoff bound on the average of these random variables, to determine its accuracy as measured by \eqref{eq:KS-Chernoff}: it exceeds $\eps$ with probability $2 \exp(-2 \eps^2 n)$.
+This looks like the Dvoretzky \etal~\cite{DKW56} bound, yet their bound holds for all values of $t$ simultaneously.